Saturday, 2 November 2024

 Of course, having lived mostly in the southern hemisphere where the full moon in October announces that summer is close (Dec to Feb), full moons have no names as far as I know.
 And yes, I know it’s the one moon we are looking at regardless of location!
 The closest we might come to full moon references is If someone tells you that you are “barking at the moon“.
 Generally, that means you’re as mad as a hatter!
 Anyway, back to the Hunter Moon.
 Having discovered one named moon, I got to wondering if the other months had named moons too.
 And they surely do, and have done, for a very, very long time!

 Research on full moon names led me to my first “list” dilemma, naming choice.
 Yes, there’s more than one set of names!
-The difficulty was deciding between, essentially, agrarian or nomadic collections.
+There's scientific and traditional.
+Well, for me, traditional has more story to it.
+So, the difficulty then, was deciding between essentially, agrarian or nomadic collections.
 Currently popular is the North American Indian naming system, however, my interest lies more in the Celtic/Anlgo-Saxon names given family heritage and farming connections.
-The Anglo Saxons in essence, based moon names on seasons and farming.
+Anglo Saxons in essence, based moon names on many years of observing seasons and farming.
 Fascinating reading in all and I’ll add some links below so that you can read up on it too!

 A (not-so-pink) Pink Moon, Trinidad 22 April 2024